AndreMIsidoro/escalations/ldap_attacks_enumeration.md

 We can than use the extracted hashes in: Pass-the-Hash (PtH) attacks, Golden Ticket attacks (with the krbtgt hash) and Access sensitive systems using admin accounts.

+## Kerberoasting

+Kerberoasting is a post-exploitation attack technique used to extract service account credentials in Active Directory (AD) environments.
+It targets the way Kerberos, the authentication protocol used in AD, handles service tickets for accounts configured to use Service Principal Names (SPNs).

+### How Kerberoasting Works

+Attackers authenticate to the domain using valid credentials (e.g., from phishing or another attack).
+They query the domain for accounts with SPNs, which are associated with services such as web servers, databases, or file servers.
+Kerberos allows any authenticated user to request a service ticket (TGS) for these accounts.

+The domain controller provides the requested service ticket, which is encrypted using the service account’s NTLM hash (a hash of the account's password).
+Attackers use tools (e.g., Rubeus, Impacket, or PowerShell scripts) to extract the encrypted service ticket from memory.

+The encrypted ticket is taken offline and subjected to password-cracking tools (e.g., Hashcat or John the Ripper) to recover the service account’s password.
+This is feasible because service accounts often have weak or easily crackable passwords and may not be subject to frequent rotation.

+### With PowerView

+    Get-DomainUser -Identity sqldev | Get-DomainSPNTicket -Format Hashcat

 ## LLMNR/NBT-NS Poisoning